 - Please don’t use regular printer paper to print off the cards.
 Not only will the colors be dull, but they will rip, wrinkle and tear.
 That’s a sure recipe for frustration.

 - I highly recommend matte photo paper for the best looking results, but bright white card stock will also do.
-(Card stock absorbs more ink, making the colors a bit less vibrant, but it’s still a great choice)
+(Card stock absorbs more ink, making the colors a bit less vibrant, but it’s definitely more economic)

 - Make life easier on yourself and use a straight edge paper cutter to cut the cards out.
 Yes, you can use plain old scissors, but the paper cutter just makes things so much faster!